 In addition to the studies listed in Policy G12.3 of the Town of Halton Hills Official Plan, Town staff may request the preparation of a design brief or design guidelines as a requirement of a complete application.
-Design Briefs shall be prepared in accordance with Appendix A: Hamlet Design and Heritage Guidelines and Section F2.3.1 of this Plan.
+Design Briefs shall be prepared in accordance with Appendix A: Hamlet Design and Heritage Guidelines and Section F2.3.1 (Urban Design Guidelines) of the Town of Halton Hills Official Plan and Section H4.10.7 (Complete Application Requirements) of this Plan.

-Design Briefs prepared in support of a Draft Plan of Subdivision shall describe how the proposed plan has considered and implemented the design policies contained within Section F3 of this Plan.
+Design Briefs prepared in support of a Draft Plan of Subdivision shall describe how the proposed plan has considered and implemented the design policies contained within Section F3 (Design for New Communities) of the Town of Halton Hills Official Plan.

-H4.3.9 Cultural Heritage Resources
+H4.3.9 CULTURAL HERITAGE RESOURCES